Joe Kirby (teacher): Career

-Kirby is an English teacher who writes on translating research into the classroom.
+Kirby is an English teacher who writes on using research in teaching.
 Prior to becoming director of education at Athena Learning Trust, and vice principal at Jane Austen College, part of the Inspiration Trust, Norwich, he was at Dunraven School in Streatham, and then was one of four deputy heads at Michaela Community School in Wembley, a school he helped establish.

-He is an active blogger on education, which includes his blog titled "Pragmatic Education".
+Kirby is a blogger about education.
 Like a number of other younger British teachers including Tom Bennett and Daisy Christodoulou, Kirby has been inspired by American educator E. D. Hirsch.
 This has been reflected in his references to Hirsch in a large number of his blogs, popular messages that resulted in promoting Hirsch's's ideas, and increasing Kirby's influence on the debate on education in the UK.
 He has been mentioned and cited by the government school regulator Ofsted, British Secretary of State for Education Michael Gove and Schools Minister Nick Gibb.

 Teaching methods

 Kirby has written on teaching methods with maximum impact and minimum effort.
 He has advised that hundreds of words can be taught by explaining how words are formed.

 At Michaela, he explained that methods were adapted to reduce teacher burnout because "common practices result in heavy workload, high burnout, and very, very high levels of teacher turnover".
 He rewrote Year 7's study of the Odyssey, removing the parts he felt were less important to read.
 His 2015 blog post "Marking is a Hornet", which described teachers' marking of homework as "high-effort" and "low-impact" like a hornet, and recommended saving time by asking pupils to self-assess and quiz themselves using checklists or oral feedback.
 The responsibility, he explains, lies in self-improvement and a collective sense of working for better outcomes.
 He was one of the 20 members of Michaela's staff that contributed to the book Battle Hymn of the Tiger Teachers, published in 2016 by John Catt Educational, edited by Michaela's head Katharine Birbalsingh and endorsed by Roger Scruton.
 In the book, Kirby explains the curriculum design and how eleven-year-olds are prepared for school in boot camp prior to the beginning of the school year, how the students are taught that "silence in lessons is golden, that it helps us listen and helps us learn", how teaching of factual knowledge is prioritised, and how consistency and simplicity in a "centralised system" allow students to complete homework with the aim of not overloading teachers with marking, thereby reducing burnout.

-Kirby created the knowledge organiser, a template on a single A4 sheet used by teachers and their pupils to clarify what is essential to learn.
+Kirby wrote about the knowledge organiser, a template on a single A4 sheet used by teachers and their pupils to clarify what is essential to learn.
 Usually one sided, it is occasionally two sides of one page.
 He calls the knowledge organiser “the most powerful tool in the arsenal of the curriculum designer”.